 We stepped it up a notch when we decided to journey across the Bay Bridge to the East Bay just a year later!
 Our Walnut Creek store is small but mighty, and is literally filled to the rafters with good gear and good people.

-Back in SF, we acquired a textile manufacturing plant right at Bryant St. & 15th.
+Back in SF, we acquired the former Hamm's brewery right at Bryant St. & 15th.
 It took a ton of work (manufacturing plants have very little in common with retail stores), but we managed to open that very same year.

 After years of staring longingly at the Pruneyard Shopping Center in Campbell, we finally got a chance to put down roots there.
 Fun fact - part of that store's footprint used to be a video store (videos are these black plastic boxes that we used to watch movies on before Netflix).
 We still show plenty of movies, so the legacy lives on!